albert-tadros/Albert-Tadros_Portfolio/README.md

 # Albert Tadros Data Analysis Projects

 # [Project 1: The impact of COVID19 on the NYC Public High School Enrollment](https://github.com/albert-tadros/NYC-High-School-Studnet-enrollment)
 ***This python data analysis project aims to investigate any change in the enrollment number of high school students in NYC public school during COVID19 pandemic.
+The data used for the analysis was secondary data sourced from [the NYSED data website](https://data.nysed.gov/).
 The analysis was implemented using Python on Jupyter notebooks.
 The following python's data analysis libraries: Numpy, Pandas, Matplotlib, and Seaborn, were mainly used in the project.***

 **Problem Statement**